"Beadwork & Metal: Meet in the Middle"

 A completed box is on display at Alaska Bead Company.

-Special note: Cynthia will be teaching three other classes in early November (in addition to this potential class)--stay tuned for details!
+Special note: Cynthia also will be teaching three other classes in early November (in addition to the box class)--stay tuned for details!

 More About the Project . . .